akirobot/491-Project-SaleWatch/docs/Use Cases/UseCases.md

 ##### Use Case: #48 Use a Special Ability of The Network
 Actor: Player
 Pre-Conditions:
-1. Must be start of players turn
+1. Must be start of Player's turn
 Post-Conditions:
-1. Player has an extra card in hand
+1. Player may hold one or two Special Cards.
+2. Group Card(s) goes to Uncontrolled Area.
-2. Players turn continues
+2. Player's turn continues
 Events:
-1. System checks if start of players turn
+1. System checks if start of Player's turn
 2. Special Ability of The Network is activated
+3. Player draws one card from deck.
+4. Player draws another card from deck.
-3. Players turn continues
+5. Player's turn continues
 Extensions:
-1. None
+3a1.
+Card drawn is a Special Card
+3a2.
+Player keeps Special Card
+3a3.
+Go to Step 4.
+3b1.
+Card drawn is a Group Card
+3b2.
+Group Card goes to Uncontrolled Area
+3b3.
+Go to Step 4.
+4a1.
+Card drawn is a Special Card
+4a2.
+Player keeps Special Card
+4a3.
+Go to Step 5.
+4b1.
+Card drawn is a Group Card
+4b2.
+Group Card goes to Uncontrolled Area
+4b3.
+Go to Step 5.

 ##### Use Case: #49.
 Use a Special Ability of The Servants of Cthulhu
 Actor: Player